Best-Rated Gyms

 Editor’s notes

-Snap Fitness has over 2000 gyms worldwide, with multiple franchises located in New Zealand.
-They are open 24-7 and offer virtual group fitness classes for when you can’t get to the gym.
-Membership costs vary by location, as each club is individually owned and operated, so you’ll need to contact your local club for their prices.
+Snap Fitness is a global brand that operates over 55 gyms in New Zealand.
+Membership costs vary by location, as each club is individually owned and operated.
 Snap Fitness gyms offer:

 • 24/7 access